- Bold, brash design

 Though standard safety tech is a plus, the 2019 Lexus RX still has crash test score discrepancies that are cause for concern.
 We give it a 8 out of 10 for safety, with a few caveats.
 It earns points for its standard active safety tech, strong marks from the IIHS, and, with all-wheel drive, a five-star federal rating.
 (Read more about how we rate cars.)

-The IIHS gave the 2018 version of the RX a Top Safety Pick award and its scores are fairly straightforward, but those from the federal government tell a different story.
+The IIHS gave the 2018 version of the RX a Top Safety Pick award and its scores are fairly straightforward, but those from the NHTSA tell a different story.

 Front-wheel-drive RX models only get four stars overall, as do the long-wheelbase RX 350L and 450hL in either drivetrain.
 The all-wheel-drive RX 350 is the only version to achieve five stars overall, though it receives only four stars in frontal crash tests like every other RX.

 Thankfully, active safety features like forward collision warnings and automatic emergency braking are standard, as well as active lane control, automatic high beams, and even adaptive cruise control.
 Strangely, while a rearview camera is standard, blind-spot monitors are optional, as well as a surround-view camera system.

 Outward visibility is only OK in the RX, thanks to a chunky rear D-pillar that blocks some of the view over your shoulders.